 Make it pretty… or make it accessible.
 It’s a conundrum.
 Should your website be beautifully designed showcasing your product… or should it be high contrast, stark, and highly accessible to those with disabilities.
 “Accessible means ugly” seems to be a mindset that many stakeholders have - and I’m going to be honest - finding beautifully designed sites that are compliant is actually a challenge!

-What are the barriers that business owners are facing?
+What are the barriers to accessible web development that business owners are facing?

 The 3 major issues are as follows:

-- A web designer and/or developer is either not being used, or the designer is not properly informed on the latest WCAG 2.1 rules and the site is not being tested thoroughly.
+- A web designer is either not being used for development, or the designer is not properly informed on the latest WCAG 2.1 rules and/or the site is not being tested thoroughly for accessible UX.

 - The stakeholder declines to follow the WCAG 2.1 rules because it doesn’t follow their creative vision for the website.